Appetizers for a Crowd: Tart Apple w/ Crispy Prosciutto & Thyme

 When your guests arrive (or when you want a tasty snack) put out some bread, the walnut butter and the apple mixture so that everyone can build their own delicious canapés.

 This is one of my all-time favorite appetizers for a crowd.
-I hope you and your friends love it too.

 - 1 Tbsp. olive oil